 Recently, watched an interview with Warren Buffet.
-It was one of this talk shows where he was asked about his journey, life story and it ultimately turned out as a conversation around his success formulae.
+It was one of this talk shows where he was asked about his journey.
+Gradually, the conversation gravitated more towards the behaviors and habits that are necessary to become successful.
 The message he gave to to the audience was really interesting.
 The answer to the question how to invest like Warren Buffet was rather surprising – follow a simple set of basic rules.
 What is even more interesting is that he seems to be very consistent with voicing the same message on number of media and public talks appliances.
 Hence, decided to verify whether this message was constant in his media appearances.
 Following your own set of basic rules seems to be a really important factor getting you the best chances to become successful in whatever you do.

 The importance of basics is something which is reasonated by many.
 My first sales managed also used to say, “Do the basics right and you will be surprised”.
 This is why I decided to think carefully what are my current basics in sales, and whether they work.
 When I look back they, it looks like over the last number of years they have worked really well, not only for myself but also often for some of the team members of the teams I have managed.
 Have a look at my sales basics:

 1. Focus on your potential client, think what would you do if you were on his place and someone was trying to pitch you your product.
 Would you buy the product?
 What would you make the product you are selling?

 3. After you have listened be curious and ask insightful questions to get commitment from your prospective client